-When I hear the phrase ‘Bang and Olufsen headphones’, I imagine a well designed, high quality, crisp sounding but a pricey pair of headphones.
+When I hear the phrase ‘Bang and Olufsen headphones’, I imagine a well designed, high quality, crisp sounding but pricey pair of headphones.
 Today I’m trying out the Beoplay h5 Bluetooth sports headphones.

 These are the Beoplay h5s from Danish brand Bang and Olufsen, these are advertised as sports headphones, so along with that, you get the expected features of them being splash proof and a bit more rugged to handle the rough and tumble that comes along with physical activity.